The Transfer Procedure

 STEP 3: Arrival-Conversion

-The recipient nation, in turn, using their predetermined minimum hourly rate (mHR), converts the WorQours forward into their own fiat currency.
-The conversion this time requires the process of multiplication.
+The recipient nation, in turn, using their predetermined minimum hourly rate (mHR), converts the ‘units of time’ (Worqours) forward into their own fiat currency.
+The re-conversion requires the process of multiplication.